idanhalp/easy-make/documentation/commands.md

 - `--porcelain`: Print only configuration names, with no additional formatting.
 - `--sorted`: Print configurations in lexicographical order.
   If not provided, configurations are printed in the order they appear in the `easy-make-configurations.json` file.

+### `list-files`

+- `--count`: Print only the number of files in the configuration.
+- `--header-only`: Print only the names of header files in the configuration.
+- `--porcelain`: Print only file names, with no additional formatting.
+- `--source-only`: Print only the names of source files in the configuration.